Water Count

 Pathogens

-Around the world, over 500 million people die from diarrhea caused by bacteria, viruses, and parasites in untreated water.
+Around the world, over 500 hundred thousand people die from diarrhea caused by bacteria, viruses, and parasites in untreated water.
 Some pathogens may cause other health complications.
 All these medical conditions can be avoided by boiling the water or by utilizing other antibacterial treatments.

 There are many types of pathogens that are common in natural water supplies: